New: Terraform Provider & Linux Private Checkpoints. See more.

 This option allows you to inspect a specific HTTP response header.
 You must specify the name of that header in the property field.

 This option returns the current value of a cookie.
 You must specify the name of that cookie in the property field.
-Please note that cookies returned by your server are treated as session cookies: cookie values are retained, updated and sent back to your server during execution of the entire scenario, up until the last step.
-Afterwards, all cookies are removed, regardless of any expiration directives.
-This means that permanent cookies are essentially treated as session cookies.
+Cookies returned by your server are treated as session cookies: cookie values are retained, updated and sent back to your server during execution of the entire scenario, up until the last step.

 Content length